rng-guy/NFSMWBartender/APPENDIX.md

 * The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).

-* If you want to use global cop-spawn limits > 8 and / or make "Chasers" spawns independent of other vehicles, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
-This is necessary because the vanilla game becomes unstable if there are too many vehicles present.
-To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file; there, set `PursuitCops` to 255 and disable every single cop-related feature under `[Options]`.
-After configuring LA like this, use Bartender to set global cop-spawn limits.
+* If you want to use global cop-spawn limits > 8 and / or make "Chasers" spawns independent of other vehicles, then you also need to [install](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351.
+This is necessary to reduce the risk of instability and (partially) invisible cop spawns.

+* Very small spawning clearances for "Chasers" may sometimes cause congested roads.

 * "Chasers" only flee at Heat levels for which you define valid flee-delay values.
+A given "Chaser" also only flees if it isn't in the current Heat level's "Chasers" spawn table, and only if there would be enough active "Chasers" left in the pursuit afterwards.

 * Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.